Zanda Siziba

-Zandazenkosi Dumisle Opeyemi Adebayo Siziba (born 19 July 2003) is a footballer who plays as a midfielder for Kidderminster Harriers.
+Zandazenkosi Dumisle Opeyemi Adebayo Siziba (born 19 July 2003) is a footballer who plays as a midfielder for club Bedford Town.

 Career

 After playing for Dagenham & Redbridge and Tottenham Hotspur at youth level, he joined Ipswich Town on a two-year scholarship in 2019.

 He made his senior debut for Ipswich Town on 6 October 2020 as a substitute in a 2–0 EFL Trophy victory over Gillingham, before making his full debut against Crawley Town in the EFL Trophy the following month.

 On 6 July 2021, Siziba signed his first professional contract with Ipswich, signing a two-year deal with the option of an additional one-year extension.

 In March 2023, Siziba signed permanently for National League side Yeovil Town agreeing a two-year deal.

 On 30 June 2023, Siziba's contract with Yeovil was terminated by mutual consent and subsequently signed for York City.

 On 23 February 2024, Siziba joined Blyth Spartans on an initial one-month loan deal.

 In August 2024, he signed for National League North side Spennymoor Town on a short-term loan deal.

 In February 2025, he joined National League South side Hampton & Richmond Borough on loan for the remainder of the season.

-On 1st August 2025, following a trial during pre-season, he signed a deal with National North side Kidderminster Harriers and made his debut as substitute in the opening game of the season against Scarborough Athletic.
+On 1 August 2025, Siziba joined National League North club Kidderminster Harriers having impressed on trial during pre-season.
+He departed the club on 2 January 2026 following the expiry of his contract.

+On 8 January 2026, Siziba signed for National League North club Bedford Town.